Bread and Yeast Goods/ Cookies

 Instructions

-1. Using a mixer fitted with the dough hook, mix all ingredient on low speed until well combined, 2-3 minutes.
+Using a mixer fitted with the dough hook, mix all ingredients (flour, instant dry yeast, warm water, olive oil, butter, and salt) on low speed until well combined, 2-3 minutes.
 Increase mixer speed to medium-low and mix for another 5 minutes.
 Cover bowl with plastic wrap and let sit for one hour at room temperature.

 Recipe Notes